Support for your mental and emotional health

 Understanding and Supporting Post Trauma Reactions

-Kerry Hinsby and Fiona Lowis from our psychology team have presented a new webinar.
+Watch a webinar from Kerry Hinsby and Fiona Lowis from our psychology team.

 Many of the situations that staff have found themselves in at work and in their personal lives during COVID have been extremely challenging and stressful.
 As recommended by the Kings Fund, preparing staff and managers with information about post trauma stress reactions is key to aiding recovery.